cp-algorithms/cp-algorithms/src/algebra/primality_tests.md

 }
 ```

+Before the Miller-Rabin test you can test additionally if one of the first few prime numbers is a divisor.
+This can speed up the test by a lot.
+$88\%$ of all numbers have a prime factors smaller than $100$.

 ### Deterministic version

 Miller showed that it is possible to make the algorithm deterministic by only checking all bases $\le O((\ln n)^2)$.